-If the student does not agree with the faculty member's decision, s/he can formally request, via correspondence, a mediation meeting with the Academic Dean.
+If the student does not agree with the faculty member's decision, s/he can formally request, via correspondence, a mediation meeting with the Division Chair.
 Correspondence should include the reason for the request for mediation, reasons for disagreement with the faculty member's decision and copies of the documentation submitted to the faculty member.
-The Academic Dean will schedule a meeting, acting as mediator not arbitrator, between the faculty member and student.
-If the two parties reach agreement, the Academic Dean will submit documentation to the student file indicating this decision.
+The Division Chair will schedule a meeting, acting as mediator not arbitrator, between the faculty member and student.
+If the two parties reach agreement, the Division Chair will submit documentation to the student file indicating this decision.

-If it has not been resolved to the student's satisfaction, the final step is for the student to submit a letter of appeal requesting a formal and definitive decision from the Dean of the Graduate School.
+If it has not been resolved to the student's satisfaction, the final step is for the student to submit a letter of appeal requesting a formal and definitive decision from the Associate Academic Dean.
 This correspondence must clearly state why the student believes that a resolution cannot be reached among the two parties.
-The Dean will formally submit a decision based on the mediation meeting and submitted materials.
+The Associate Academic Dean will formally submit a decision based on the mediation meeting and submitted materials.
 The grade review closes once this decision has been made.